Doolittle Raid: After the war

 The Doolittle Raiders held an annual reunion almost every year from the late 1940s to 2013.
 The high point of each reunion was a solemn, private ceremony in which the surviving Raiders performed a roll call, then toasted their fellow Raiders who had died during the previous year.
 Specially engraved silver goblets, one for each of the 80 Raiders, were used for this toast; the goblets of those who had died were inverted.
 Each Raider's name was engraved on his goblet both right side up and upside down.
 The Raiders drank a toast using a bottle of cognac that accompanied the goblets to each Raider reunion.
 In 2013, the remaining Raiders decided to hold their last public reunion at Fort Walton Beach, Florida, not far from Eglin Air Force Base, where they trained for the original mission.
 The bottle and the goblets had been maintained by the United States Air Force Academy on display in Arnold Hall, the cadet social center, until 2006.
-On 19 April 2006, these memorabilia were transferred to the National Museum of the United States Air Force at Wright-Patterson AFB, Ohio.
+On April 19, 2006, these memorabilia were transferred to the National Museum of the United States Air Force at Wright-Patterson AFB, Ohio.

-On 18 April 2013, a final reunion for the surviving Raiders was held at Eglin Air Force Base, with Robert Hite the only survivor unable to attend.
+On April 18, 2013, a final reunion for the surviving Raiders was held at Eglin Air Force Base, with Robert Hite the only surviving member unable to attend.

-The "final toast to fallen comrades" by the surviving raiders took place at the NMUSAF on 9 November 2013, preceded by a B-25 flyover, and was attended by Richard Cole, Edward Saylor, and David Thatcher.
+The "final toast to fallen comrades" by the surviving raiders took place at the NMUSAF on November 9, 2013, preceded by a B-25 flyover, and was attended by Richard Cole, Edward Saylor, and David Thatcher.

 Seven other men, including Lt.
 Miller and raider historian Col. Carroll V. Glines, are considered honorary Raiders for their efforts for the mission.

-The Children of the Doolittle Raiders organization was founded on 18 April 2006, authorized by the Doolittle Raiders organization and the surviving members at the time.
+The Children of the Doolittle Raiders organization was founded on April 18, 2006, authorized by the Doolittle Raiders organization and the surviving members at the time.
 Descendants of the Doolittle Raiders organize fundraisers for a scholarship fund and continue to organize the Doolittle Raiders reunions.
 The 2019 reunion was held at Lt.
 Col. Richard E. Cole's memorial service.